How to Run an Accurate Credit Check on a Tenant in 6 Steps

 How to Legally Reject Applicants For Their Credit

 Each landlord has a responsibility to deny applicants without being discriminatory.
-The Fair Housing Act (FHA) and the FCRA both set forth standards that must be followed.
+The Fair Housing Act (FHA) and the FCRA set standards that must be followed.

-The FHA lays out a list of protected classes that cannot be the basis for rejecting an applicant.
-Landlords are certainly within their right to reject an applicant based on their credit score, but it’s easy to appear discriminatory if the landlord isn’t careful.
+The FHA lists protected classes that cannot be the basis for rejecting an applicant.
+Landlords are certainly within their right to reject an applicant based on their credit score, but it’s easy for the landlord to appear discriminatory if they aren’t careful.

 • Do not deny applicants based on race – Race (and country of origin) is a protected class.
-If there are two applicants who have roughly the same credit history, yet one of them is a different race, be sure that doesn’t factor into the decision to reject one of them.
+If two applicants have roughly the same credit history, yet one of them is a different race, be sure that doesn’t factor into your decision.

-• Have the same standards for all applicants – If there’s someone you don’t want in the property, you can’t say they need a 700 credit score unless you’re willing to uphold that same standard for all your applicants.
+• Have the same standards for all applicants – If you don’t want a certain person to rent your unit, you can’t say they need a 700 credit score unless you’re willing to uphold that same standard for all your applicants.

 • Send rejection notices – The FCRA requires that applicants rejected for an item found in a consumer report (such as credit history) must be sent an adverse action notice detailing why they are being rejected.
-This also helps avoid discrimination as there is now written proof as to the actual rejection reason, which avoids speculation of discrimination on the rejected applicant’s part.
+This also helps avoid discrimination as there is now written proof of the rejection reason, which avoids speculation of discrimination on the rejected applicant’s part.